 CLIMATE 747 (SPACE 747).
+Proposal Development

-Proposal Development Prerequisite: None.
-(1 credit) Students will learn to write and submit a successful proposal to a US funding agency, and to deliver a successful conference talk on their proposed research.
+Students will learn to write and submit a successful proposal to a US funding agency, and to deliver a successful conference talk on their proposed research.
 The proposal topic will be chosen by the student.
 Proposals will be prepared for academically relevant programs.
 CourseProfile (ATLAS)

 CLIMATE 748 (SPACE 748).
+Student Presentation

-Student Presentation Prerequisite: None.
-(1 credit) Students will develop the skills to deliver a successful talk and present their research.
+Students will develop the skills to deliver a successful talk and present their research.
 Each student will deliver two talks (one about the student research, the other is a critique of a scientific article) and one AGU-like poster presentation, with extended question/answer sessions.
 CourseProfile (ATLAS)